dquintani/GreenhouseData/pages/about.md

     Created by Diego Acevedo Quintanilla
 </h3>
 <p align="center" style="font-size: 18px">
-    [April 2022 // Ongoing development]
+    [April 2022 // ongoing development]
 </p>
 <br>

 <p align="left">
-Our climate is bonkers.
-If we are to mitigate the worst impacts of runaway climate change, we must all get our sh#t together and drastically reduce global greenhouse gas emissions.
+Our climate is bonkers lately, and it's gonna get worse.
+If we are to mitigate the worst impacts of runaway climate change, we all must get our sh#t together and drastically reduce global greenhouse gas emissions.
+Fast.
 <br>
 <br>
 How, you ask?
-It's complicated.
+And where are these emissions coming from?
+Well, it's complicated.
 We emit greenhouse gases in virtually every aspect of modern life.
 The best way to both understand and track where these emissions are coming from is through data.
-Reliable, clean, easily accesible, free, and comprehensive data.
+Clean, reliable, easily accesible, free, & comprehensive data.
 And that is what Greenhouse Data offers: a user-friendly repository of various greenhouse gas emission inventories (and lots of pre-made figures) for all countries of the world.